See what questions

 Angina: Chest pain, also called angina (an-JY-nuh).
 When you have angina, you feel pain in your chest,...
 (Source: excerpt from Keep your heart and blood vessels healthy: NIDDK)

-A recurring pain or discomfort in the chest that happens when some part of the heart does not receive enough...
+A recurring pain or discomfort in the chest that happens when some part of the heart does not receive enough blood.
+It...
 (Source: excerpt from NHLBI, ANGINA: NHLBI)

-Angina, or angina pectoris, refers to symptoms such as chest pain or discomfort caused by reduced blood flow to the heart...
+Angina, or angina pectoris, refers to symptoms such as chest pain or discomfort caused by reduced blood flow to the heart.
+Angina is...
 (Source: excerpt from Angina: NWHIC)

 Search to find out more about Stable angina:

 Search Specialists by State and City